Potentilla basaltica: Growth pattern

 Potentilla basaltica is a perennial herb grows from a thick taproot and has a base covered in the remnants of previous seasons' leaves.
 The stems are usually prostrate or decumbent, spreading along the ground, or occasionally growing upright.

 Stems and leaves

 Stems are up to 50 centimeters long and may be purple-tinged.
 Most of the leaves are located around the base of the plant.
 They are each divided into several pairs of leaflets.
 There are a few smaller leaves located along the stems.

 Flowers

 The flowers at the ends of the stems have bright yellow petals.

 Conservation

 This rare species is a candidate for federal protection.
 The Bureau of Land Management has enacted conservation measures such as fencing populations to exclude grazing animals and closing roads in vulnerable habitat.
 Current threats include changes in local hydrology and the invasion of noxious weeds, such as Lepidium latifolium.
 The populations are apparently stable for the time being.

 This species is a host for the fungus Phragmidium ivesiae.

+Taxonomy

+In 1984 Arnold Tiehm and Barbara Jean Ertter scientifically described a new species in the genus Potentilla, which they named Potentilla basaltica.
+Along with its genus it is part of the wider Rosaceae family and has no synonyms.